 Split between the SP-3 Carbon Short and Evoxtreme silencers, HP Corse’s range fully qualifies for Euro 5 regulations.
-While the Evoxtreme requires a DB killer to meet noise mandates, the premium SP-3 Carbon Short clears the latest European emissions standards with or without a baffle.
+While the Evoxtreme requires a DB killer to meet noise mandates, the premium SP-3 Carbon Short clears the latest European standards with or without a baffle.
 Both models also come equipped with a slip-on fitting for the 890 Duke’s original collector.

 At €780.80 ($953 USD) for the titanium finish and €732.00 ($894 USD) for the black ceramic variant, the SP-3 Carbon Short is only nine inches in length.
-Both trims feature a diamond-shaped carbon fiber end cap and carbon fiber heat cover.
+Both trims feature a diamond-shaped end cap and carbon fiber heat cover.

 Conversely, the Evoxtreme 310 isn’t a massive departure from the slender stock exhaust unit found on 890 Duke R. The aftermarket silencer’s design seamlessly integrates with KTM’s aggressive lines while adding a new touch of personality.
 Similar to the SP-3 Carbon short, the Evoxtreme benefits from an end cap and heat shield in (you guessed it) carbon fiber.

-Despite the Evoxtreme using the same premium materials, it comes in at €549.00 ($670 USD) for the titanium can and €524.60 ($640 USD) for the black satin finish.
+Despite the Evoxtreme using the same premium materials, it comes in at €549.00 ($670 USD) for the can and €524.60 ($640 USD) for the black satin finish.
 No matter which silencer or color you pick, HP Corse doesn’t list any weight reduction or performance gains over the stock unit.
 With that said, if you’re looking for a more potent growl and personalized look, the SP-3 Carbon Short and Evoxtreme might be for you.